Optimizing The Getup - Part 5: The Leg Sweep

 Lack of Mobility

-Remember in the beginning of the post I mentioned core strength making up for a lot of “hip mobility” needs with the leg sweep.
+Remember in the beginning of the post we mentioned core strength making up for a lot of “hip mobility” needs with the leg sweep.

-As I’ve seen my clients get better at the Getup via improved core strength, and improved core strength help their Getup, I’ve played around with different exercises to help clients progress through phases of the Getup a little quicker.
+We’ve played around with different exercises to help members progress through phases of the Getup a little quicker.

 - Halo Flow – Tall-Kneeling, Half-Kneeling, Squatting